GuangningLiu/GuangningLiu.github.io/index.md

 # Guangning Liu
 - I am a master's degree candidate in Operations Research and Analytics at National University of Singapore.
 - This page provides a brief biography, including my Education, Research Experience, Publication, Honors & Awards, and Skills.
-- If you need further detailed information, please contact *liuguangning@my.swjtu.edu.cn*.
+- If you need further detailed information, please contact *guangning.liu@u.nus.edu*.

 ## EDUCATION
 - I am studying for a M.S. in Operations Research and Analytics at National University of Singapore (NUS), with expected graduation in 2023.